codump/codumpus/README.md

 Rename empty-config.json to config.json and fill in the details.

-Slash command on discord `/botserver` -> action

-Returning Error: 401 means the botServerId and/or botServerApiKey in the config are incorrect.

 ## Dependancies
 - Discord.js v14
 - Express
 - Nodemon (for local start)

+## Knowledge base
+Slash command on discord `/botserver` -> action

+Returning Error: 401 means the botServerId and/or botServerApiKey in the config are incorrect.